d-e-e-p/cpp-fstring/README.rst

       return "<unnamed>";
     }

-In the mean time, cpp-fstring cheats by pre-processing. so the C++17 code :
+In the mean time, cpp-fstring cheats by pre-processing C++17 code.
+So:

 .. code-block:: CPP